 What matters is today…what are you doing this moment that contributes to creating the narrative you desire?
 What are you holding onto that doesn’t serve you?
 When we feed off regret, mistakes, and refuse to forgive ourselves or others it weighs us down and eventually that weight makes it impossible for us to take action in a positive way!
 Keep old chapters in their proper perspective so that you can keep your vision in clear focus

 I always felt bad for Martha, because I understand her heart.
 I know how it is getting so caught up in the preparation, trying to make everything look perfect, and then feeling as though it really isn’t appreciated.
-I believe Jesus did appreciate Martha’s efforts, but I think he was also gently letting her know to stop being troubled about the things that are temporary and to be more present with the things that matter, such as… being present.
+Of course Jesus appreciated Martha’s efforts, but I think he was gently saying…stop being troubled by the things that are temporary and be present for the things that are of real value.

-I’m not comparing our kids with Jesus, but I think moms can easily fall into a Martha kind of parenting if we become too consumed with prioritizing our duties, and not our relationship with our kids.
+I’m not comparing our kids with Jesus, but I think moms can easily fall into a Martha kind of parenting when we are too consumed with prioritizing our duties, and not our relationship with our kids.
 Both approaches have the best intentions, but there needs to be a balance.

-When we our kids become another check mark on our to do list, life as a mom starts to morph into series of routine errands and a preoccupation with performance, not theirs but ours.
-There is so much judgment and pressure on moms to do everything, be everywhere and do it well, it is what society expects of us.
-I’ve witnessed this at my daughter’s school.
-There are room moms, but not room dads and nor would they ever think of asking.
-Moms are expected to show up and we don’t hold men to the same standard.
-When we do so no, we are made to feel like we are not doing enough, or we don’t care, or can’t be bothered, it is so stinking unfair!
-So, don’t be hard on yourself with the whole performance thing, because it’s ingrained in us to a degree.
-Has it helped us?
-No!
-We have become burned out, stressed, exhausted, and hold ourselves to an impossible standard.
-I’m asking you to channel more of your Mary and a little less of your Martha.
+When we our kids become another check mark on our to do list, life as a mom starts to morph into series of routine chores.
+We become preoccupied with performance, not theirs but ours.
+The judgment and pressure on moms to do everything, be everywhere and do it well is ridiculous!
+It is what society expects and it has somehow creeped into our own belief system.
+For example, at my daughter’s school there are room moms, but not room dads.
+Not only is this the norm, but the school wouldn’t dream of asking dads to do something they consider to be the mom’s role.
+We are expected to show up and men are not held to the same standard.
+When we do so no, we are made to feel guilty!

 Children are not tasks, they are human beings who crave a genuine relationship with their mom and on the flipside we desire the same.
 When that desire isn’t being satisfied, we slip into a rabbit hole of just going through the motions of being a mom.
-Look, there are those seasons, where you’ll be happy to just get through the day, with everyone fed and still breathing.
-That’s life, it happens and you may need to just focus on the task at hand.
+Look, there are seasons, when we are just happy to get through the day, with everyone fed and still breathing.
+That’s life, it happens and you may need to focus on the task at hand.
 However, if this season is a lifestyle it’s probably time to try a different way.

-I get frustrated and burned out when I feel like the only purpose I have as a mom is making that all the errands get completed.
+I get frustrated and burned out when I feel like my only purpose is to pay bills and run errands.
 When I start to feel like just an Uber driver or get caught up into making sure everything is working perfectly, it makes me feel further away from my daughter.
 It’s like my role as mom has been diminished.
 If I look at her as a check box on a long list of things to do, then I’m not giving our relationship, the dignity or respect it deserves.
 That to do list may be filled with items that relate to her, but they are not her.
 I can take care of daily to do’s, but am I taking care of the person, or the relationship?
 This is a key question to ask ourselves.
 In my heart when I know that I’m putting more emphasis on the stuff than her, it makes feel awful, which in turn makes me incredibly hard on myself.